Fees and funding – a guide for parents and supporters

 • There are a limited number of Social Work bursaries available from the NHS.

-• If a student is undertaking teacher training, there may be funding available to support them.
-It depends on a few different things such as the type of training route/programme, the degree/teaching subject, where a student lives and their personal circumstances.
+• If a student is undertaking teacher training, funding may be available to support them.
+It depends on a few different things such as the type of training route/programme, the degree/teaching subject, where a student lives, and their personal circumstances.

 • The Ministry of Defence provides financial support to Armed Forces personnel (both serving and service leavers) to study a course at university through the Enhanced Learning Credits Scheme (ELCAS).
 Please check ELCAS list of eligible courses.

-We are pleased to provide a range of support and discounts to students who live outside of the United Kingdom (UK) or Ireland, or who have EU settled or pre-settled status.
-You can find out more here.
+We are pleased to provide a range of support and discounts to students who live outside of the United Kingdom (UK) or Ireland, or who have EU-settled or pre-settled status.
+You can find out more about international study.

-Our Student Financial Guidance team has put together a number of useful resources for this very purpose, which include guidance on keeping track of money, budgeting, saving money, part-time work and even investing money.
-Learn more about keeping track.
+Our Student Financial Guidance team has put together a number of useful resources for this very purpose, which include guidance on keeping track of money, budgeting, saving money and part-time work.
+Learn more about keeping track

 Please contact our Student Financial Guidance team for more information.